Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation: Multitype Sigmoidal Gaussian Cox Process

 We measure intra- and inter-species interaction with the (cross) pair correlation function (PCF):

-Roughly speaking, $\gamma_{k\ell}(s,t)$ is the probability of observing points of types $k,\ell$ at infinitesimal balls centered around $s$ and $t$ respectively, normalised by the product of marginal probabilities of observing them in such areas.
-This quantity is independent of the scale of the intensity function ($\lambda$ cancels in this expression).
-The PCF as expressed in \eqref{pcfnsi} is a property of the Cox process model; it is a function of model parameters thereby expectations are taken conditionally on them being fixed.
+Roughly speaking, $\gamma_{k\ell}(s,t)$ is the probability of observing points of types $k,\ell$ at infinitesimal balls centered around $s$ and $t$ normalized by the product of marginal probabilities of observing them in such areas.
+This quantity is independent of the scale of the intensity function ($\lambda$ cancels out in this expression).
+The PCF as expressed in \eqref{pcfnsi} is a property of the Cox process model.
+It is a function of model parameters thereby expectations are taken conditionally on them being fixed.
 This caveat is only necessary in the Bayesian paradigm where parameters also have distributions.

 Globally, the model is stationary and isotropic provided the covariance structure of the driving GPs is (so is the case with the exponential kernels $\exp(-\rho_j |\cdot|)$ we use in our LMC specification).
-In this case, $\gamma_{k \ell}(s,t)$ is only a function of the distance $r = |s-t|$ between $s$ and $t$.
-Unlike in the case of the multivariate LGCP \citep{moller1998log,brix2001space}, the cross PCF as defined in \eqref{pcfnsi} does not admit a simple parametric form as a function of $r$.
-It can nevertheless be evaluated at any distance $r>0$ and for any set of parameters $A,\rho_{j=1}^p,\mu_{j=1}^p$ using a consistent Monte Carlo estimator.
-Attaining reasonable precision is very fast as we only rely on averages computed from repetitions of $2p$-dimensional Gaussian vectors.
-Those are distributed according to the stationary LMC for 2 points separated by distance $r>0$.
-This process is required to be efficient as we evaluate a pointwise estimate of the PCF at multiple locations and also for multiple sets of parameters sampled from their posterior distribution in order to account for Bayesian model uncertainty.
+In this case, $\gamma_{k \ell}(s,t)$ is a function of the distance $r = |s-t|$ between $s$ and $t$.
+The cross PCF \eqref{pcfnsi} does not admit a simple parametric form as a function of $r$.
+It can nevertheless be evaluated at any distance $r>0$ and for any set of parameters $A,\rho_{j=1}^K,\mu_{j=1}^K$ using a consistent Monte Carlo estimator.
+Reasonable precision is rapidly attained as we only rely on averages computed from repetitions of $2K$-dimensional Gaussian vectors.
+Those are distributed as two points of the $Y(\cdot)$ process separated by distance $r>0$.
+We evaluate the pointwise estimate of the PCF at multiple distances that we average over multiple sets of parameters sampled from their posterior distribution to account for Bayesian model uncertainty.

-The estimated PCFs for the maple and hickory example are illustrated on Fig. \ref{fig:pcfhickmap}.
+The estimated PCFs for the maple and hickory example are illustrated in Figure \ref{fig:pcfhickmap}.
 Stationary and isotropic Cox processes imply points of the same type that cluster at short range.
-We are more interested in the cross pair correlation function $\gamma_{12}$, which being smaller than 1 implies a repulsive interaction between maples and hickories.
+We are more interested in the cross-pair correlation function $\gamma_{12}$; this quantity being smaller than 1 implies a repulsive interaction between maples and hickories.
 The dependence seems to diminish and become negligible at distances bigger than 0.4.
+An expanded discussion on the dependence structures that can be induced by our multitype SGCP is featured in Appendix \ref{depsSGCP}.